Need Help Now?

 WHO WE WORK WITH

 Teenagers and adults ages 12-30 and their families, if desired.
 Our counseling program is open to the public and takes most insurance, including Medicaid.
-Interpreters available on request.
+Languages include English and Bosnian, and interpreters are available on request.

 MAKE A PAYMENT